 Tunbridge Wells Probate Registry Contact Details.

-Tunbridge Well Probate Registry Office is open to the public only around once every 3 months, usually on a Monday.
+Tunbridge Well Probate Registry Office is CLOSED to the public only around once every 3 months, usually on a Monday.
 Enquiries at Maidstone will confirm the availability (or otherwise) of interviews at the Tunbridge Probate Registry Office.
 Appointments for interview at Maidstone are arranged between Monday and Friday between the hours of 9.30am and 3.30pm, depending on demand.

 Interviews at local probate offices are by appointment only and are arranged by the Maidstone Registry.

 The opening arrangements for local offices vary according to demand.

 At present if you can attend your interview at the main Probate Sub-Registry in Maidstone or Brighton you are likely to get a quicker appointment date.

 If you are looking for paid professional help (that is our role) rather than just contact details of the Maidstone Probate Registry office, go here.